aleffert/dials/README.md

 ### Running Dials

 Once you have Dials configured, you can start it by running your app in the simulator and then, while your app is still running, choosing the ``Dials.app`` scheme from within Xcode and running that at the same time.
-You can also build ``Dials.app`` and run that from the finder, separately from Xcode.
+You can also build ``Dials.app`` and afterward, run that executable from the Finder without involving Xcode.

-## Usage
+### Usage

-Dials is an extensible framework for writing your own plugins.
-See [here](Documentation/new-plugin.md) for information on adding a custom plugin.

-It comes with two plugins that require no additional work on your part: The View Adjust plugin and the Network Requests plugin.
+Dials comes with two plugins that require no additional work on your part: The Views plugin and the Network Requests plugin.
+However, the Views plugin gains additional power if you extend it to support your custom views.
+See the documentation for more details.